 Back in 2018, I spent a perfectly lovely 24 hours in Lüneburg, Germany.
-I’ll admit that I didn’t know much about the city prior to travelling there.
+I’ll admit that I didn’t know much about the city prior to traveling there.
 I’d actually been inspired to visit Lüneburg after seeing some pictures on Instagram.
-The Medieval Old Town was impressive, full of Gothic brown brick and red roofed houses, as well as narrow streets perfect for wandering and taking photos.
+The Medieval Old Town was impressive, full of Gothic brown brick and red-roofed houses, as well as narrow streets perfect for wandering and taking photos.
 Seeing that it wasn’t far from Berlin, I quickly booked a trip.

 This North German Hanseatic city is wedged between Hamburg and Hannover.
 With a population of 73,000 people, this city in Germany a destination worth visiting.
 While there are plenty of things to do there like climb the water tower for a spectacular view over the city or saunter through Old Town to feel as if you’ve entered a fairy tale, there’s also one weird and offbeat thing to do – and that’s visit the German Salt Museum.